 Yes, this approach takes a courageous commitment.
 And, no small amount of time.
 But I believe – no matter what marriage stage you’re in – this approach will make your relationship stronger.

 For a deep-dive into truth-telling in your marriage, I recommend Dr. Bader’s book, Tell Me No Lies, cowritten with Peter Pearson, Ph.D., and Judith Schwartz.
-Or if you want to take steps immediately toward a stronger marriage, call my office and ask to speak with a marriage coach today.
-Or, schedule an appointment online.
+Or if you want to take steps immediately toward a stronger marriage, call my office or schedule a quick 15-minute Discovery Call to learn more.